-Faith… an excerpt from the soon to be released book:
+Faith… an excerpt from the book:

 In the Book of Hebrews, faith is defined as: the substance of things hoped for, the evidence of things not seen.
 What this means is simple: you have to have faith to believe that things can, and will happen, even when it looks as if they are impossible.
 This is when many people lose what it means to be faithful.
 They can’t see the results they want, so they believe that they are not attainable.
 They believe they cannot achieve a victory.
 Nothing is farther from the truth.